nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Lists all events from SOChedule Event Scheduler.
 Format: `list_event`

+### Listing all events today: `today_event`
+Lists all events that happen on today or is happening today from the Event Scheduler.

+Format: `today_event`

 ### Finding all matching events: `find_event`
 Finds matching events from Event Scheduler.

-Format: `find_event KEYWORD`
+Format: `find_event KEYWORDS`
-* Finds the events whose names contain a given keyword.
+* Finds the events whose names contain given keywords.
-* The keyword is case-insensitive.
+* The keywords are case-insensitive.
 * A list of matching events will be displayed with their indexes.